‘Yellowstone’ to Roll Out Overseas on Paramount Network International

 Paramount Network International has acquired the first two seasons of “Yellowstone,” the hit Paramount Network original drama series created by Taylor Sheridan (“Wind River”) and starring Kevin Costner.

-The series, which launched last year in the U.S., will roll out on Paramount’s channels in the Nordics, Hungary and Poland in the spring, followed by the UK and Latin America in October, and Spain and Italy in early 2020.
-“Yellowstone” will also be available on Paramount+ in select territories.
+The series, which launched last year in the U.S., will roll out on Paramount’s channels in the Nordics, Hungary and Poland in the spring, followed by the U.K. and Latin America in October, and Spain and Italy in early 2020.
+“Yellowstone” will also be available on Paramount+ in selected territories.

-“Yellowstone” chronicles the Dutton family, led by John Dutton (Costner), who controls the largest contiguous cattle ranch in the United States.
-Amid shifting alliances, unsolved murders, open wounds, and hard-earned respect – the ranch is in constant conflict with those it borders – an expanding town, an Indian reservation, and America’s first national park.
+“Yellowstone” chronicles the Dutton family, led by John Dutton (Costner), who controls the largest contiguous cattle ranch in the United States amid shifting alliances, unsolved murders and constant conflict with those it borders – an expanding town, an Indian reservation, and America’s first national park.

-The executive producers for “Yellowstone” are John Linson, Art Linson, Taylor Sheridan, Kevin Costner and David C. Glasser.
+The executive producers for “Yellowstone” are John Linson, Art Linson, Sheridan, Costner and David C. Glasser.

 “Yellowstone” is being distributed internationally by 101 Studios and Endeavor Content.